Breast fetishism

-As a paraphilia, breast fetishism (also known as mastofact, breast partialism, or mazophilia) is a highly atypical sexual interest consisting of an exclusive focus on female breasts, which is a type of partialism.
+As a paraphilia, breast fetishism (also known as mastophilia, breast partialism, or mazophilia) is a sexual interest that focuses exclusively on the female breasts, and is a type of partialism.
 The term breast fetishism is also used in the non-paraphilic sense, to refer to cultural attention to female breasts and the sexuality they represent.

 Scientists hypothesize that non-paraphilic sexual attraction to breasts is the result of their function as a secondary sex characteristic.
 The breasts play roles in both sexual pleasure and reproduction.

 Some authors have discussed the modern widespread fascination with breasts among heterosexual males in Western societies, especially in the United States, within the context of sexual fetishism.

 Scientific explanation

 Scientists hypothesize that non-paraphilic sexual attraction to breasts is the result of their function as a secondary sex characteristic.
 The breasts play roles in both sexual pleasure and reproduction.
-Men typically find female breasts attractive and this holds true for a variety of cultures.
+Heterosexual males typically find female breasts attractive and this holds true for a variety of cultures.

 Zoologist and ethologist Desmond Morris theorizes that cleavage is a sexual signal that imitates the image of the cleft between the buttocks, which according to Morris in The Naked Ape is also unique to humans, other primates as a rule having much flatter buttocks.
 Evolutionary psychologists theorize that humans' permanently enlarged breasts, in contrast to other primates' breasts, which only enlarge during ovulation, allows human females to "solicit [human] male attention and investment even when they are not really fertile".
+Research has also shown that women with larger and more symmetrical breasts have higher levels of fertility.

 Sexual attraction to breasts is considered normal unless it is exclusive and is therefore a form of partialism.